-In many cases this is not needed the full functionality of split-classes and what we really want are independent thread-local and instance-local data field in thread-shared instances of G4Class.
-A concrete example being a class representing a cross-section that is made shared because of its memory footprint.
-It requires a data field to act as a cache to store a value of a CPU intensive calculation.
-Since different thread share this instance we need to transform the code in a manner similar to what we do for split-classes mechanism.
+In many cases the full functionality of split-classes is not needed and what we really want are independent threadlocal and instance-local data fields in thread-shared instances of G4Class.
+A concrete example would be a class representing a cross-section that is made shared because of its memory footprint.
+It requires a data field to act as a cache to store the value of a CPU intensive calculation.
+Since different threads share this instance we need to transform the code in a manner similar to what we do for the split-class mechanism.
 The helper class G4Cache can be used for this purpose (note that the complication of the initial value of the thread-local data field is not present in this case).